joshuasrichardson/AntHillSearch/README.md

 LiveSimulation in the "Parameters" section above, but different default values apply.

+This interface is good for testing new functionality and more clearly seeing how the simulation works.

 ### UserInterface

 This interface does not show as much information as the Engineering Interface.
-Agents and their paths are only drawn when they are close to the hub, and sites drawn only reflect what the agents that have returned to the hub have estimated about them.
+Agents and their paths are only drawn when they are close to the hub, and the sites drawn only reflect what the agents that have returned to the hub have estimated about them.
 This interface allows some user controls, but they are limited to what can be done from the hub.
 All parameters can still be manually set by the user as is shown for the LiveSimulation in the "Parameters" section above, but different default values apply.

+This interface is good if you want the user to have the perspective of a leader at the hub.

 ### EmpiricalTestingInterface

+This interface is good for collecting results quickly without user interactions.
+It is about 3.29 times faster than the
+<code>UserInterface</code>.
+(You can multiply the duration by 3.29
+to figure out how long the same simulation would have taken if it had been run in the <code>UserInterface</code>.)

 This interface is the one that shows the least information.
 Nothing is drawn on the screen, and the user has no control over what happens.